xinhuang/xinhuang.github.com/resume.md

 * **Optimized geophysical algorithms by using SSE2/AVX, performance improved by 20%**
 * Profiled computation engine using Intel vTune and investigated performance bottleneck
 * Created fast instrumentation and tracing library to collect performance data during execution for C/C++
-* Mentored interns from Tsinghua HPC lab on how to improve computation running speed
+* Mentored interns from Tsinghua HPC lab on how to improve computation speed

 **2013/1 - 2014/12, Maxwell Environment Team**